7 things everyone should know about autism

 Autism is a neurodevelopment disability.
-People with autism have difficulty communicating or interacting socially, and may engage in repetitive behaviors.
+People with autism have difficulty communicating or interacting socially and may engage in repetitive behaviors.
 They interact, behave, and learn in unique ways.
-Their behaviors may include avoiding eye contact, having trouble processing everyday sensory intake, showing no interest in make-believe games, and not enjoying physical contact like hugging.
+Their behaviors may include avoiding eye contact, having trouble processing everyday sensory intake, showing no interest in make-believe games, and not enjoying physical contact such as hugging.

 It's considered a spectrum condition because it affects people differently (hence the phrase "on the spectrum").
-No two people will display the same conditions or require the same support.
+No two people will display identical conditions nor require the same support.
 Some autistic people can live healthy, independent lives, while others require more extensive care and support.

 There is no lab test, like a blood test or genetic screening, available to determine if someone has an autistic-spectrum disorder.
 Medical professionals must make the determination based on behavior and development observations.

 Scientists don't know what exactly causes autism.
 Current investigations suggest a genetic origin, though environmental factors have not been ruled out entirely.